 This service is not intended to replace the important function performed by your maintenance staff.
 Their attention assures the evaporative condenser's routine operating performance, and is invaluable.
-However, we recognize that the unusual manner in which a evaporative condenser performs its function-as well as the unique forces which act upon it-may be considerations which occasionally require the services of an expert technician.
+However, we recognize that the unusual manner in which a evaporative condenser performs its function- as well as the unique forces which act upon it-may be considerations which occasionally require the services of an expert technician.

-Increased Load Requirements BT evaporative condensers are designed so that cells of either equal or unequal capacity can be added in the future.
+Increased Load Requirements DT evaporative condensers are designed so that cells of either equal or unequal capacity can be added in the future.
 This allows you to compensate for the load increases that normally occur with the replacement or addition of production equipment-and still retain continuity with respect to your evaporative condenser system.

-Evaporative Condenser Rebuilding SPX routinely rebuilds and upgrades evaporative condensers, fluid coolers and cooling towers of all materials and manufacture.
+Evaporative Condenser Rebuilding SPX routinely rebuilds and upgrades evaporative condensers, evaporative condensers and cooling towers of all materials and manufacture.
 If your product ever reaches the limit of its service life, we recommend that you investigate the cost of rebuilding before you routinely order a new replacement evaporative condenser.

-Each BT evaporative condenser includes a document package containing general orientation drawings, assembly instructions and evaporative condenser component manuals.
+Each DT evaporative condenser includes a document package containing general orientation drawings, assembly instructions and evaporative condenser component manuals.
 These documents contain important information relating to safe installation and operation of the evaporative condenser.
+Field installation is required for motors and motor supports on motor outside plenum models and piping inlets and outlets.
 Some optional accessories, such as access platforms, ladders and safety cages may also require field installation.
 A separate installation drawing or manual for each purchased option is included in the document package along with bills of material.
-If you have purchased an option and can't find the appropriate installation drawing, contact your local sales representative before proceeding.
+If you have purchased an option and can't find the appropriate installation drawing, con-tact your local sales representative before proceeding.